-Proper sleep hygiene includes consistently following a variety of different practices which can boost sleep every night.
-Going to bed and waking up at the same time, maintaining a cool, dark bedroom ambiance, avoiding blue lights from laptops or smartphones before sleep, are some good sleep hygiene practices.
-All of these practices help you get 7 to 8 hours of undisturbed sleep, good for your mental and physical health.
+Proper sleep hygiene includes going to bed and waking up at the same time, maintaining a cool, dark bedroom ambiance, avoiding blue lights from laptops or smartphones before sleep, and being active during the day.
+All of these practices help you get the amount and quality of sleep you need, which is good for your mental and physical health.

 Does sleep hygiene work?

-Sleep hygiene works when sleep deprivation is not caused due to a serious physical or mental disorder.
-Sleep hygiene can also prevent the onset of a sleep disorder.
-But if you have chronic insomnia or any other sleep problem, then you’ll need medical intervention.
+Sleep hygiene works when sleep deprivation or poor quality sleep is not caused due to a serious physical or mental disorder.
+Sleep hygiene can also help to prevent the onset of a sleep disorder.
+But if you have chronic insomnia, meaning significant trouble falling/staying asleep for at least 3 months, or any other sleep problem (such as sleep apnea), then you’ll need medical intervention.

 Why is good sleep hygiene important?

-Good sleep hygiene gives you sufficient sleep needed for your body and mind.
+Good sleep hygiene gives your brain and body the necessary conditions to get sufficient sleep, which is needed for your body and mind.
 Getting enough sleep improves energy and productivity and reduces the chances of depression, heart diseases, stroke, obesity, diabetes, and Alzheimer’s.